kvimal013/text-to-voice/README.md

-This is portfolio website developed using HTML, css and Javascript
+This project show that how powerfull is javascript can be attractive projects with help of Javascript.